What is margin trading?

 Conversely, if the market were to move in the opposite direction (a 35% ↑ increase in value) you would be at loss and face the risk of liquidation.
 In other words, a (%) move in the market, in either direction, is translated into ($) ETH gain or loss.

-Fees, limits, and rates
+Fees, limits, and funding rate

 Like spot trading, trading fees will occur and deduct the amount users trade.
 However, with short trading, please note that fees will charged doubled when you open the position and free when you close the trade.